 The kitchen is usually the most intensively designed room in the house and a small kitchen even more so — inches can make the difference.
 It’s like putting a 3D puzzle together; strategic planning and a little research really pays off here.

-In a culture that insists that bigger is better, I find it refreshing to work on a smaller scale — and there are advantages.
-For example, there is no need to worry about the kitchen designer’s "hallowed" work triangle — the stove, refrigerator and sink.
+In a culture that insists that bigger is better, I find it refreshing to work on a kitchen remodeling project on a smaller scale — and there are advantages.
+For example, there is no need to worry about the kitchen designer’s “hallowed” work triangle — the stove, refrigerator and sink.
 The distance connecting all three is ideally less than 22 feet.
 In a tiny kitchen, you may not have to walk more than one step to reach your crucial work stations — far more efficient than trekking around the island to the fridge every time you want a sprig of parsley.
+You may hire a kitchen remodeling contractor to help you build the kitchen of your dreams.

 I start the design process by picking key appliances; remember you don’t have the luxury of storage space, so every non-essential appliance that you incorporate into the kitchen